-Increasing automation in road vehicles has the potential to revolutionise urban mobility.
-Predicted benefits of automated vehicles include significantly improved road safety, along with better productivity, mobility and environmental outcomes.
 To achieve these outcomes, it is crucial that automated vehicles are trialled in order to demonstrate the capability of the technology.
 Industry and governments must assess automated vehicles against real-world challenges, including interactions with other road users and road environments.
-Trials will also increase awareness and understanding with the public - the users and beneficiaries of this mobility revolution.
+Trials will also increase awareness and understanding among the public - the users and beneficiaries of this mobility revolution.

-Vehicles cannot legally operate in highly or fully automated driving mode on public roads due to existing legal barriers.
+Vehicles cannot legally operate in a conditionally or highly automated driving mode on public roads due to existing legal barriers.
 Organisations seeking to run automated vehicle trials will require state and territory road transport agencies to provide permits or exemptions from these legislative obligations.
-This could include obligations in the Australian Road Rules (ARRs) or other road transport legislation.
+This could include permits or exemptions from obligations in the Australian Road Rules or other road transport legislation.

-Road transport agencies also have a responsibility for road safety and must ensure:
+Road transport agencies are also responsible for road safety and must ensure:

-- trials are safe, including ensuring they are only run in appropriate conditions - trialling organisations are managing safety risks appropriately - trialling organisations can manage liability and that any injury or damage caused by a trial can be appropriately compensated - any crashes can be appropriately investigated - trials may operate across state borders where appropriate.
+- trials are safe, including ensuring they are only run in appropriate conditions - trialling organisations are managing safety risks appropriately - trialling organisations can manage liability and that any injury or damage caused by a trial can be appropriately compensated - · any crashes can be appropriately investigated - trials may operate across state borders where appropriate.